Scalr/scalr-action/README.md

 # scalr-action

-The `scalr-action` action is a JavaScript action that sets up Terraform CLI in your GitHub Actions workflow by:
+The `scalr-action` action is a JavaScript action that sets up Scalr CLI and Terraform CLI in your GitHub Actions workflow by:

+- Downloading (and caching) the latest version of Scalr CLI and adding it to the `PATH`.
 - Downloading (and caching) a specific version of Terraform CLI and adding it to the `PATH`.
-- Configuring the [Terraform CLI configuration file](https://www.terraform.io/docs/commands/cli-config.html) with a Scalr Hostname and API Token.
+- Configuring the Scalr CLI and [Terraform CLI configuration file](https://www.terraform.io/docs/commands/cli-config.html) with a Scalr Hostname and API Token.
 - Optionally: Installing a wrapper script to wrap subsequent calls of the `terraform` binary and expose its STDOUT, STDERR, and exit code as outputs named `stdout`, `stderr`, and `exitcode` respectively.
 This is enabled by default.
 - Optionally: [Terraform output variables](https://www.terraform.io/language/values/outputs) will be catched and converted to Action variables.
 This is disabled by default.

 After you've used the action, subsequent steps in the same job can run arbitrary Terraform commands using [the GitHub Actions `run` syntax](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepsrun).
 This allows most Terraform commands to work exactly like they do on your local command line.

+You will also have access to the Scalr CLI which communicates directly with the Scalr API and allows you to perform Scalr specific tasks, such as creating users, pull statistics etc.

 ## Usage